NullVoxPopuli/rfcs/text/0000-explicit-dependency-injection.md

   }
     ```

-    These constructor-based dependency injection techniques are common in languages without decorators (or where decorators are hard to without sacrificing performance (common in Java)), but are much more verbose than decorator-based injection.
+    These constructor-based dependency injection techniques are common in languages without decorators (or where decorators are hard to without sacrificing performance (common in Java)), but are much more verbose than decorator-based injection using properties on the class.
 Because Ember's current string-based dependency injection is powered by decorators _and_ concise, this RFC will not explore the option of constructor-based dependency injection.
+The primary goal is to _add_ functionality to the existing dependency injection system in Ember.

-At present, the service decorator wraps around the `ApplicationInstance#lookup` method -- something like this (roughly / hand-waiving the implementation details of decorators and getting access to the app instance):
+At present, the `@service` decorator wraps around the `ApplicationInstance#lookup` method -- something like this (roughly / hand-waiving the implementation details of decorators and getting access to the app instance):

 ```ts
 function service(name) {